vbacollective/wasabi/docs/API_REFERENCE.md

 # API Reference

-This document describes the complete public interface of `Wasabi.bas`.

-Wasabi is a native WebSocket, WSS, and TCP client for VBA built on raw Winsock and Schannel.
+This document describes the complete public interface of **Wasabi.bas**, a native WebSocket, WSS, and TCP client for VBA built on raw Winsock and Schannel.
 It implements the WebSocket protocol as defined by RFC 6455 and handles TLS through the Windows SSPI Schannel provider.
 The public API is minimal at the call site, but understanding the runtime model is essential for reliable usage.

 ## Core Concepts

 ### Handles and the Connection Pool

 Wasabi maintains an internal pool of up to 64 simultaneous connections.
 Each connection is identified by an integer handle, which is an index into this pool.
-Handles are allocated automatically when you call `WebSocketConnect` and are released when you call `WebSocketDisconnect`.
+Handles are allocated automatically when you call a connect function and are released when you disconnect.

 Most public functions accept an optional `handle` parameter.
 The parameter type is `Long`.
 Valid handles range from `0` to `63` inclusive.

 > [!IMPORTANT]
 > Do not assume that handle `0` is invalid or uninitialized. `0` is a fully valid connection handle.

-The recommended pattern for multi connection applications is to always declare, store, and pass handles explicitly.
+The recommended pattern for multi‑connection applications is to always declare, store, and pass handles explicitly.

 ```vb
 Dim h As Long